 Often times in a split family dynamic, there are various roles that contribute to conflict when addressing the different parenting techniques.
 This is compounded when there are one or even two additional “parenting” figures that interact with the children on a regular basis.

-From the perspective of the stepparent it can be confusing what their role is to be.
+Take coparents and stepparents for example.
+From the perspective of the stepparent, it can be confusing what their role is supposed to be.
 Some stepparents take on all aspects of the primary parent role from driving the children to their school and extracurricular activates to discipline.
-This is often with the consent over their spouse.
-However this tends to cause resentment and conflict with the other parent who is not their spouse.
+This is often with the consent of their spouse.
+However, this tends to cause resentment and conflict with the other coparent who is not their spouse.

-In a court case that I was involved in the litigation, the stepmother insisted on the child calling her “Mom.”
-This stepmother took it a step further and insisted that the child also call his biological mother by her first name or when telling others who his mother was, to reference her as “his biological mother.”
-This of course is an extreme violation by a stepparent.
-The most challenging part about being a stepparent is not crossing the imaginary “boundary line” to which so many parents and stepparents disagree on.
+I was involved in the litigation of a family court case where the stepmother insisted on the child calling her “Mom.”
+This stepmom took it a step further and insisted that the child also call his own biological mother by her first name or when telling others who his mother was, to reference her as “his biological mom.”
+This of, of course, is an extreme violation by a stepparent.
+The most challenging part about being a stepparent is not crossing the imaginary “boundary line” that so many parents and stepparents disagree on.

 So where is the boundary line?
-Well this is a great discussion area for the child’s parents to exercise coParenting and not leave it to a judge to make the decision.
-Using good coParenting tools will allow the parents to setup some boundaries and even ideally have the stepparent be able to communicate with the other parent when the stepparents’ spouse is unavailable.
+Well, this is a great discussion area for the child’s parents to exercise coparenting and not leave it to a judge to make the decision.
+Using good coparenting tools will allow the parents to set up boundaries and ideally have the stepparent be able to communicate with both coparents.

-As with all childrearing, communication is an integral to making sure that everyone that is a parental figure in a child’s life is on the same page on all issues.
-Blended families can be a gift to a child.
-It often opens them up to other cultures and other points of views.
-As long as everyone can see the benefit and keep the focus on the child and not on broken relationships versus new ones, the child will grow into a content adult.
+Communication is integral to making sure that everyone that is a parental figure in a child’s life is on the same page on all issues.
+Blended families can be a gift to a child and it often opens the child up to other cultures as well as other points of view.
+Everyone should keep focus on what is best for the child and always placing the child’s needs at the center of any topic.